 Some of the Greek and Roman art was acquired through the Museum’s participation in the 1880s excavations led by the Archaeological Institute of America at Assos (Turkey) and the Egypt Exploration Society at Naukratis (Egypt); most was purchased on the European art market, beginning in 1885 under the leadership of Edward Robinson, the first classical curator in a US art museum, and through the agency of antiquities collector/dealer and Boston native Edward Perry Warren.
 Nearly 70 percent of the current collection had entered the Museum by 1914, the year World War I broke out in Europe.
 Individual works of art and their collecting history (also known as provenance) are exceptionally well researched and the collection has been extensively documented in publications.

 Over the last decade, nearly half the classical galleries on the second floor of the George D. and Margo Behrakis Wing for Art of the Ancient World have undergone renovations.
-The galleries are presently closed in anticipation of four freshly imagined spaces dedicated to gods and goddesses, Byzantine art, early Greek art, and contemporary art in relation to ancient Greece and Rome.
-Scheduled to open in Fall 2021, these galleries will tell new stories using some of the oldest works in the Museum’s collection, reflecting our time through the art of the past.
+In late 2021, the MFA opened five freshly imagined spaces dedicated to gods and goddesses, Byzantine art, early Greek art, Roman portraiture, and contemporary art in relation to ancient Greece and Rome.
+These galleries tell new stories using some of the oldest works in the Museum’s collection, reflecting our time through the art of the past.